StardustCollective/nodectl/predefined_configs/profiles/readme.md

 ### CONSTELLATION NETWORK
 #### NODECTL

-This directory is reserved for approved **profile sections** that can be appended to existing pre-defined configurations.
+This directory is reserved for approved **profile sections** that can be appended to existing nodectl configurations.